minemeraj/arriving/Driving/README.txt

 	On the buildings:

+	The bell towers are modeled on:
-	The bell tower is modeled on the Treviglio's bell Tower, tall 65m with a base of 6.5X6.5 meters.
+	The Treviglio's (BG) bell Tower, tall 65m with a base of 6.5X6.5 meters.
+	The Rivolta d'Adda's (CR) bell Tower, tall 45m with a base of 6X6 meters.